NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 * PWR_EN is fed from the 5V buck PGOOD, thus module will turn on when 5V rail is ready.
  * PGOOD signal is actively held low during shut down and soft-start status, open drain during soft start, and pulled up via external resistor to 5V_AO when soft start is finished.
 PWR_EN pin is on CMOS 5V logic.
 * SHUTDOWN_REQ is fed to the power logic to turn the Nano module off.
- * Note that there was a big issue with the power logic for shutdown request.
+ * Note that there was a big issue with the power logic for shutdown request, as it holds the RESET pin of the SR latch low, preventing the power logic from turning on the 5V buck converter
 * SYS_RST used to turn on USB power switch and 3V3 buck, after the module turns on after receiving PGOOD signal.
  * Note that SYS_RST is on 1V8 logic, while the 3V3 buck converter enable signal requires V_IH = 2.5V, so the 3V3 buck converter was not turning on at startup.
 This is addressed in A01.
 * VBUS_DET used to detect the presence of microUSB in the connector via a MOSFET level shifter.